documaster/documaster-api/v1/endpoints.md

   - `remove` (optional)
     - operates on collection-based attributes only
     - removed the resource with the specified ID from the collection
-    - useful for unlinking Tags fron Sections, for example
+    - useful for unlinking Tags from Sections, for example
 - `flags` (optional)
   - specifies one or more flags requesting additional information
   - `includeTotal`